 Use the Assistance of Mobility Aids

-Mobility aids, like canes, walkers, and motorized scooters, can be a major help when doing Christmas shopping with joint pain.
+Mobility aids, like canes, walkers, and motorized scooters, can be a major help when doing Christmas shopping with chronic pain.
 After walking around for hours and standing in lines, you are going to be grateful that you decided to use a mobility aid.
 Often, many larger stores even have these aids available to use for free while you are shopping.
 Also, malls will often have motorized scooters available to rent.

 Ask for Help

 With so many people buying things for the holidays, it can get overwhelming and challenging to find the products you are looking for.
 When you are unable to find something you are looking for in a reasonable amount of time, then go ahead and ask a sales associate for some help.
 There is no reason for you to walk through every aisle when there are people in the store who are paid to help you.
-They will probably know exactly where the item you are looking for is, and help you be out of the store sooner.
+They will probably know exactly where the item you are looking for is, and help you get out of the store sooner.

 Don’t Carry Heavy Packages

 Just as there are people in stores who can help you find something, there are usually sales associates who can help you with carrying your packages.
 If there is nobody available to help you carry your packages, then look for pushcarts that may be there.
 If a store you go to doesn’t have either of these, then you can bring something like a baby stroller and place heavy items inside of it as you cart all of your items around.

 If you notice that you are getting tired or are starting to feel the aches and stiffness in your joints, then take a rest break.
 Resting by sitting down somewhere for a few minutes will make a big difference in how much pain you are in.
 Take these rest breaks frequently so that you have the ability to persevere through your Christmas shopping.